bbc/nmos-web-router/README.md

 each `route` has a `container` each `container` can have: a `reducer`, a `dispatcher` and multiple `components`

-More information on this implementation can be found in [FLUX](./FLUX.md)

 #### Styling

 Write only in post script but import the `*.css` file